Henry: Methylmalonic Acidaemia (MMA)

-Henry was born June 2015 and 4 days later he suffered his first ‘metabolic crisis’.
-We were transferred from Leeds to Manchester and were told Henry had inherited MMA, a rare metabolic condition.
+My son Henry was born June 2015 and 4 days later he suffered his first ‘metabolic crisis’.
+We were transferred from Leeds to Manchester and were told Henry had a rare Inherited Metabolic Disorder called Methylmalonic Acidaemia (MMA).

 We are still very anxious about what the future holds for Henry and have regular checkups with the metabolic doctors.
 We are also in discussions around liver and kidney transplants to give Henry his best chance.

-The doctors at the Royal Manchester Children’s Hospital put us in contact with CLIMB.
-Our parents were the first to contact CLIMB while we focused on getting Henry out of the hospital.
-Then once we were home I contacted CLIMB personally for more information and a friendly voice to talk to.
-Julie Kempster is our main contact and has been a stalwart pillar in our journey with Henry.
+The doctors at the Royal Manchester Children’s Hospital put us in contact with Climb.
+Our parents were the first to contact Climb while we focused on getting Henry out of the hospital.
+Then once we were home I contacted Climb personally for more information and a friendly voice to talk to.
 It is very reassuring to know we are not the only family living with MMA and that we have a good support network around us.